 Let’s start with the example of Nursery Bedding.
 What’s one step beyond a search for “nursery bedding”?
 You could look at it from a couple of different perspectives:

-Pinterest gives us a great tool in its guided search bar which can help you expand on your keyword ideas.
+Pinterest gives us a great tool in its guided search bar, which can help you expand your keyword ideas.
 Just enter a keyword, like “nursery ideas” into the search bar and hit enter.

 Clicking on any of the relevant tiles will likely give you even more options.
 These are words that Pinterest says people search in connection to your original search term.
 Use this method to build out your Pinterest-specific keyword lists.